nobuyukioishi/CSVemitter2fluentd/README.md

 ```
 python emitter2fluentd-json.py -f sample.log
 ```
-*fluentd must be running on your local environment
+*fluentd should be running on your local environment to check the result

 ## How to create a sample log file